lucylow/nftflow/README.md

 ---

-## 🥇 HACKATHON WINNING NARRATIVE: THE AUTONOMOUS AI RENTAL ARBITRAGE AGENT
+## 🥇 THE AUTONOMOUS AI RENTAL ARBITRAGE AGENT

 NFTFlow is a revolutionary marketplace that enables **micro-rentals** of NFTs down to the second, powered by Somnia Network's sub-second finality.
 Our submission for the Somnia AI Hackathon introduces the **Autonomous AI Rental Arbitrage Agent**, transforming NFTFlow from a passive marketplace into a self-optimizing, revenue-generating economic primitive.